czhangy/UCLA-Major-Requirements/Misc/ENGR-183EW/notes.md

       - Nanoengineers must move atoms into the right places, create structures in molecular detail without violating the laws of physics, and do this at low manufacturing costs

     - Recent developments:
-      - Buckeyballs: carbon atoms arranged as spheres for use in superhard substances such as synthetic diamonds
+      - Buckyballs: carbon atoms arranged as spheres for use in superhard substances such as synthetic diamonds
       - Nanotubes: carbon atoms are rolled into cylinders that exhibit exceptional electrical, thermal, and structural properties
       - Graphene: carbon atoms are spread into a one-atom sheet that is flexible and strong, also shows exceptional electrical and thermal properties, and is finding initial uses for display screens, batteries, lights, etc.